OlgaJ1989/taste-of-poland/README.md

         - Navigation menu to allow users to navigate the site with ease.
         - Collapsible mobile menu to allow users to navigate the site from a mobile device.
         - All navigation links should navigate to the correct pages.
-        - The 'My Reservations' dropdown option should only appear for signed in users.
+        - The 'My Reservations' dropdown option should only appear for signed-in users.
     * Implementation:
         - A navigation menu will be created to allow users to navigate through the site.
 It will be collapsible on a mobile device, and positioned at the top right of the logo element.
         - When a user is not logged in, 'Home', 'Menu', 'Reservations' (with a 'Reserve a Table' dropdown), 'Gallery', 'Contact' 'Register' and 'Login' navigation items will be displayed.